1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Black or tarry stool

-It may appear on the stool, drip into the toilet, or show up on toilet paper.
+It can be present on the stool, dripped into the toilet or manifested on the toilet paper.

-Section 2: Why Am I Bleeding After a Bowel Movement?
+Section 2: Why Am I Bleeding Following Bowel Movement?

 Many people ask this.
 Common reasons include:

-Anal fissures – small tears in the skin
+Anal fissures small tears in the skin are known as anal fissures.

-Constipation – hard or large stools can cause damage
+Constipation hard or large stools may be damaging prevents constipation.

-Even a small tear can cause bright red blood during or after a bowel movement.
+Even a little tear may result in bright red blood during or after a bowel movement.

 Mild Causes: